developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 ## Overview

-This is how to set up Enterprise Keyboard
+This is how to set up Enterprise Keyboard.
+And how it works.

 ------